Exact sampling for some multi-dimensional queueing models with renewal input: Simulating exactly from the stationary distribution of the RA model

 \subsection{A more efficient algorithm: sandwiching}

 In this section, we no longer even need to assume that $P(T>S)>0$.
 (Another method allowing for $P(T>S)=0$ involving Harris recurrent regeneration is given later in Section~\ref{s:Harris-Chain}.)
-Instead of waiting for the workload vector of the $GI/GI/c$ queue under RA discipline to become ${\bf0}$ for the first time, we can choose some time $-\hat{T}<0$ (this time is called ``inspection time") to stop the backwards simulation of the process under RA, then construct an upper bound $GI/GI/c$ FIFO process (starting at time $-\hat{T}$ with workload vector being ${\bf V}^0(-\hat{T})$) and a lower bound $GI/GI/c$ FIFO process (starting at time $-\hat{T}$ from empty).
-We then evolve these two bounding processes using the same stream of arrivals and service time requirements.
+Instead of waiting for the workload vector of the $GI/GI/c$ queue under RA discipline to become $\mathbf{0}$ , we choose an ``inspection time" $t_{-\kappa}<0$ for some $\kappa \in\mathbb{Z}_{+}$ to stop the backward simulation of the RA $GI/GI/c$ queue, then construct two bounding processes of the target FIFO $GI/GI/c$ queue and evolve them forward in time, using the same stream of arrivals and service time requirements (in the order of service initiations), until coalescence or time zero.
+In particular we let the upper bound process to be a FIFO $GI/GI/c$ queue starting at time $t_{-\kappa}$ with workload vector being $\mathbf{V} ^{0}_{-\kappa}$, and let the lower bound process to be a FIFO $GI/GI/c$ queue starting at the same time $t_{-\kappa}$ from empty, i.e., with workload vector being $\mathbf{0}$.